jackskj/protoc-gen-map/README.md

     select addr from user_addresses where username = {{ param .Username }}
 {{ end }}
 ```
-The above query will translate to "select addr from user_addresses where username $1" for postgres (? for mysql).
+The above query will translate to "select addr from user_addresses where username = $1" for postgres (? for mysql).

-Note: you must specify the database dialect name in the mapper object server to use this feature.
-Supportes dialects include: mysql, postgre, mssql, and sqlite3.
+Note: You must specify the database dialect name in the mapper object to use this feature.
+Supported dialects include: mysql, postgre, mssql, and sqlite3.

 ## Callbacks